 Title of contribution:

 Name

 Address

 Telephone/Fax/e email

-1

-) Please complete the details below:

-I wish to make a presentation as follows (please tick box as appropriate): Oral presentation with Powerpoint slideshow or overhead projector Bench-top display Wall-mounted poster Lap-top computer "kiosk"-style slideshow (member's own laptop)

-Please Note: Oral presentation speakers are requested to keep their talks to a maximum of 15 minutes including question time.
-In the event that more than four requests are received for oral presentations GSG Council will select those to be included in the programme; successful requests will be informed by e-mail or post by 1st May.
+I wish to make a Oral presenta Bench-top die Wall-mounte Lap-top comp Please Note: Ora maximum of 15 requests are rece included in the p 1st May. d poster puter "kiosk"-style slideshow (member's own laptop) al presentation speakers are requested to keep their talks to a minutes including question time.
+In the event that more than four eived for oral presentations GSG Council will select those to be rogramme; successful requests will be informed by e-mail or post by

-Please return this form to:

-Walter Semple, Honorary Secretary, The Geological Society of Glasgow, c/o School of Geographical & Earth Sciences, Gregory Building, University of Glasgow, Lilybank Gardens, Glasgow, G12 8QQ,
+The Geological S c/o School of Ge s form to: Honorary Secretary, ociety of Glasgow, ographical & Earth Sciences, Gregory Building, University of Glasgow, s, Glasgow, G12 8QQ,

-or email: sec@gs ocg.org
+or email: sec@g socg.org